Whisk together the tomato paste, vinegar, Worcestershire sauce, paprika, and dried herbs in a large mixing bowl. Set aside.

 Remove the meat from the oven and carefully poke a hole in the pack while holding it over a heatproof container.
 Drain the liquid into the container and place it into the refrigerator to cool enough so that the fat separates from the rest of the liquid, approximately 1 hour.
 After 1 hour, transfer the liquid to the freezer and keep there until the fat cap has solidified, approximately 1 hour.
 Allow the ribs to sit at room temperature while the liquid is cooling.

-Retrieve the liquid from the refrigerator and remove the fat cap that has formed on top.
+Retrieve the liquid from the freezer and remove the fat cap that has formed on top.
 Measure out 1 tablespoon of the fat and reserve the rest for another application.
 Place the fat into a large saucier and set over medium heat.
 Once the fat has melted, add the onion along with the remaining teaspoon of salt and stir to separate the onions into rings.
 Allow to cook for 2 to 3 minutes, stirring occasionally.
 Add the potatoes along with a pinch of black pepper and stir to combine.
 Next, add the liquid reserved from the meat and stir.
 Cover tightly and decrease the heat to low so that no heat is escaping the lid.
 Cook until the potatoes are fork tender, about 30 minutes.

 Meanwhile, cut the meat away from the bone, removing and discarding the connective tissue.
 Once the potatoes are tender, uncover, and set the meat atop the vegetables.
 Cover and continue to cook for 10 minutes.
 Serve sprinkled with the parsley.